 Edit your details and click on the ‘Update Category’ button to save your changes …

-Important: Changing the category slug will change the URL of posts assigned to that category.
+Important: Modifying the category slug will change the URL of all posts published under that category.
 This can lead to “page not found” errors when visitors click on links pointing to posts published elsewhere.

-For this reason, we strongly recommend investing time into planning your categories before publishing content, and avoid changing the post category slug afterward if at all possible, especially after your posts and pages have been indexed in the search engines.
+For this reason, we strongly recommend investing time into planning your categories before publishing content, and avoid changing the category slug afterward if at all possible, especially after your site is established.

-In WordPress, all posts must be assigned to a category.
-If you do not assign a post to a category, WordPress will assign your post to “Uncategorized” …
+In WordPress, every post must be assigned to a category.
+If you do not assign a post to a category, WordPress will attribute your post automatically to “Uncategorized” …

 The default category cannot be deleted.

-Publishing posts under the ‘Uncategorized’ category not only creates unattractive URLs, but URLs that are not very effective in terms of helping your site’s SEO (Search Engine Optimization)…
+Publishing posts under a category named ‘Uncategorized’ not only creates unattractive URLs, but URLs that are not very effective in terms of helping your site’s SEO (Search Engine Optimization)…